prageethw/aws-kops-iam/README.md

 ```

 **Note:**
-above command will create a cluster named prageethw.co.k8s.local (**Note:** DNS name will be appended with .k8s.local) with 3 master nodes and 2 worker nodes.
+Above command will create a cluster named prageethw.co.k8s.local (**Note:** DNS name will be appended with .k8s.local) with 3 master nodes and 2 worker nodes.
 BASIC_AUTH_PWD is the password you need to login to monitoring and alerting systems.To set something false pass "" as the value

 ## 2.  delete cluster